Nobody likes to be audited. It’s invasive and unpleasant, but being prepared for it can make the process much easier.

 Security Risk Assessment

 The most practical first steps in your risk analysis and assessment are to identify your risk levels.
-You should change your mindset based on the potential risks rather than having a myopic focus on compliance alone.
+You should change your mindset based on the potential risks rather than having a myopic focus on HIPAA compliance alone.
 These risks can quickly destroy efforts towards compliance.

 Steps to assess your risk level: